-Nutrition Program Coordinator Rhodora G. Maestre explained that the training entitled “Batang Radyo sa Nutrisyon Training and Team Building” strengthens the knowledge, skills and values of the BRSN members on radio broadcasting.
+Nutrition Program Coordinator Rhodora G. Maestre explained that the training entitled “Batang Radyo sa Nutrisyon Reinforcement Training and Team Building” strengthens the knowledge, skills and values of the BRSN members on radio broadcasting.
 NPC Maestre further said that the training incorporates team building activities to promote the value of camaraderie among them.

-Since some BRSN members are yet to undergo puberty stage, Ms. Herita Macarubbo, Planning Officer-IV of Commission on Population Region II, educated them about their responsibilities as they develop physically.
+Since some BRSN members are yet to undergo puberty stage, Ms. Herita Macarubbo, Planning Officer-IV of Commission on Population Region II, gave them lecture about their responsibilities as they develop physically.
 She also shared some information about good nutrition, good grooming and responsible decisions to make them healthy as a whole.

 The National Nutrition Council-Region 02 successfully conducted the 2014 Regional Nutrition Awarding Ceremony (RNAC) at Valley Hotel, Alimanao Hills, Peñablanca, Cagayan last 10 October 2014.